The best business phone service provides a simple way to manage a cost-effective and software-based business phone system.

 Mitel offers a cloud-based business VoIP phone system in the form of MiCloud Connect, which aims to provide a comprehensive voice, collaboration, and contact center solution for business.

 The platform itself operates using Google Cloud, which means that it satisfies HIPAA and SOC 2 compliance, Key benefits include the Mitel hosted PBX phone systems which can run on mobile devices on the go, plug and play service functionality, as well as a simple interface that allows for one-click management of systems.

-The cheapest tier, X Series X2, costs $25 per user per month and offers unlimited calling to fourteen countries, mobile apps, team messaging, HD video conferencing with screen sharing, call recording, transcripted voicemails, analytics, Single Sign On (SSO), as well as integration with Salesforce, Zendesk, and NetSuite.
+After that tier plans offer unlimited calling to fourteen countries, mobile apps, team messaging, HD video conferencing with screen sharing, call recording, transcripted voicemails, analytics, Single Sign On (SSO), as well as integration with Salesforce, Zendesk, and NetSuite.

 On the bright side, even on this bare plan there are premium features included, such as voicemail to email, call blocking and call queuing.
 It is also indicated that the service is HIPAA compliant to meet the standards of privacy for healthcare-related businesses.